 Harassment by Telephone

 The act of causing a telephone to ring repeatedly, making anonymous phone calls, or intentionally failing to hang up with the intent to harass, embarrass, torment, alarm, abuse, or annoy someone else under reasonable expectations.
-It can also involve knowingly permitting another person to use the phone under the original person’s control to commit any offense of harassment by telephone.
+The crime of harassment by telephone can also involve knowingly permitting another person to use the phone under the original person’s control to commit any offense of harassment by telephone.

-The act of sending repeat electronic communications in a way that causes reasonable likelihood that another person will feel harassed, embarrassed, tormented, alarmed, abused, annoyed, or offended.
+Electronic Harassment is the act of sending repeat electronic communications in a way that causes reasonable likelihood that another person will feel harassed, embarrassed, tormented, alarmed, abused, annoyed, or offended.
+The most common forms of electronic or digital harassment involve text messages, email messages, social media message, social media posts or repeated messages through digital media.

 Punishments for Harassment Charges in Texas